ProVolver Haptic Pistol

 forcetube haptic gun stock

-The Companion App creates a backwards compatibility for SteamVR and OpenVR games to our haptic devices, such as the ForceTube gunstock and the ProVolver pistol.
+The Companion App creates a backwards compatibility for SteamVR games to have haptic with our devices, such as the ForceTube or the ProVolver.

 We call this SteamVR compatibility.